tnfe/FFCreator/README.md

 #### Solution

 It may be caused by your node version.
-If it is nodev15, there will be this problem. [https://github.com/Automattic/node-canvas/issues/1645](https://github.com/Automattic/node-canvas/issues/1645) .
-Please downgrade to node v14.
+If it is node`v15`, there will be this problem. [https://github.com/Automattic/node-canvas/issues/1645](https://github.com/Automattic/node-canvas/issues/1645) .
+Please use the stable version of node.js.
+For example, node`v14` (even version).

 ## Contribute